SHUR1K-N/Project-Pwnag0dchi/README.md

 2. `main.whitelist.#0` & `main.plugins.grid.exclude` should be the SSID of your home Wi-Fi network, so your Pwnagotchi does not attack it (example: Shuriken-WiFi_2.4GHz)
 3. `main.plugins.wpa-sec.api_key` should be your WPA-sec API key (go [here first](https://wpa-sec.stanev.org) and click on "Get key" to get your free API key e-mailed to you
 	> NOTE: When copy-pasting the API key to `main.plugins.wpa-sec.api_key`, make sure there are no spaces at the beginning or end of the API key
+4. Restart the Pwnagotchi service to apply changes.
+On the web UI, this can be done by clicking ″Save and Restart″ at the top of webcfg.
+Via SSH, this can be done using `sudo systemctl restart pwnagotchi.service`

 ---
 ---